verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] life is a rapid struggle to become employed and then a much slower, more painful struggle to become unemployed.
 - [ ] Those are my principles, and if you don't like them... well, I have others.-- Groucho Marx
 - [ ] After years of hard work you have reached the pinnacle of mediocrity.
+- [ ] Everyone wants what the other person has.
+- [ ] It's scary how fast moments become memories.